 Today’s guide on how to choose a domain name will walk you through those steps, using a home care & medical supply store as an example.
 We'll cast a wide net to compile the largest list of potential domain names we can.
 Then, we'll set out guidelines to help you strike the non-starters from your list until you have a handful of appropriate, available domains to choose from.

-Use our guide to determine which technique is right for your business, and follow along to create a superb domain name.
-Availability will be the primary major challenge in creating a name that sets you apart.
-You'll need to brainstorm intensively about the nature of your business and customers to create something exceptional.
+Use our guide to create a vetted list of domain names perfect for your ecommerce website.
+Availability will be the primary major challenge in creating a name that sets you apart, so we'll show you how to find the best domain names available to register.
+We'll also walk you through some real-world examples of how to brainstorm intensively about the nature of your business and customers to create something exceptional.

-Here are some examples of domain names we found that might be appropriate to a brand selling home care and medical supplies:
+Here are some suggestions for branded domain names we found that might be appropriate:

-3. When You're Going the Mixed RouteFirst, create a list of root keywords that define your niche or product offerings.
+Blending the SEO and branding approachesFirst, create a list of root keywords that define your niche or product offerings.
 It might also help to order them by preference.
 For our example, we've compiled the following:

 The following step is the most important for the branding element of this technique, and should be as comprehensive as possible: